microsoft/BatchMoveToTeams/README.md

 # Batch Move To Teams

 This script is supposed to help large organizations to automate moving their Skype onprem users to Teams.
-Optimized to work up to 20 times faster on a large number of users in a batch (several thousand users and more) due to parallel processing.
+Optimized to work up to 20 times faster on a large number of users in a batch (several thousands users and more) due to parallel processing.
+Eliminates most of manual work for Skype/Teams admin with auto retry logic for failed users and comprehensive reporting.

 ## Features
 - **Move speed 10-20x faster due to parallel processing**